Skip to main content

 Moamba de Galinha

-Chicken stew cooked in palm oil sauce with okra, tomatoes, and spices.
-The name comes from the red palm oil (dendê) that gives it distinctive color and flavor.
-Popular throughout Guinea-Bissau and shows connections to other Lusophone African countries.
+Chicken simmered in a palm oil sauce with okra, tomatoes, and spices.
+The name traces back to the red palm oil (dendê) that gives the stew its color and flavor.
+You will find it all over Guinea-Bissau, and it links the country to other Lusophone African kitchens.

 Caldo de Peixe